Right-to-left language features

 Using the Character Map and ASCII character codes to enter text

-If you only want to enter a little text in another language and don’t want to switch your keyboard, you can use the Character Map, one of the Accessories in Microsoft Windows, to enter text.
-You can select a character from one of the right-to-left or left-to-right language font pages, copy it to the Clipboard, and then insert the character in your document.
+If you only want to enter a little text in another language and don’t want to switch your keyboard, you can use the Character Map, one of the Accessories in Microsoft Windows.
+You can choose a character from one of the right-to-left or left-to-right language font pages, copy it to the Clipboard, and then insert the character in your document.
 For more information about how to use the Character Map to enter text, see Using special characters (Character Map).

 Display right-to-left text